- Program Manager:Sumer Ladd

 Why Serve in Georgia?

-From the beautiful farmland of rural Georgia, the academic center of Athens, to the bustling city of Atlanta, Georgia’s service sites offer unique opportunities to serve our state’s children, schools, and farmers.
+From the beautiful farmland of rural Georgia to the bustling city of Atlanta, Georgia’s service sites offer unique opportunities to serve our state’s children, schools, and farmers.
 With a long growing season, service members can grow and eat a variety of delicious local food with students year round.
 We love good food in the South, and preparing and eating good food is central to our community and family life.

 Georgia has experienced a tremendous growth in farm to school in the last several years.
 Since 2014, Georgia Organics, FoodCorps’ former Georgia State Partner, has partnered with the Georgia Departments of Agriculture, Education, and Public Health, as well as the University of Georgia Cooperative Extension, to encourage the growth of farm to school through the state’s Golden Radish Farm to School Awards.
 Over 40% of Georgia school districts now offer farm to school programming and 1.2 million Georgia students have access to local foods and school gardens.
 Service members in Georgia not only have the opportunity to impact their service schools, but they also have the opportunity to engage stakeholders on the grassroots level, as well as interact with state leaders to affect change.